JARACH-209/DataAnalytics/README.md

 ## 2.Wine Dataset : Color Analysis

- Investigations of top 3 factors affecting color intensity of wine.
+ Investigating top 3 factors which affect the color intensity of wine.